mingqiuhu/XRayScatterPy/README.md

 # Installation:
 Python 3 is required for running the `XRayScatterPy` package.
 After downloading and unzipping the package, you can install it in a virtual environment using `pip` and the built-in `venv` module with terminal tools.
-For MacOS and Linux users, the system built-in terminal tool is recommanded; for Windows users, `git bash` is recommanded.
+For MacOS and Linux users, the system built-in Terminal is recommanded; for Windows users, `git bash` is recommanded.
 In a terminal, firstly use `cd` command to navigate to the work directory, where you want to run your scripts and keep your data in.
 Then run the following commands in the terminal to create a virtual environment:
 ```